Chery: Italy

-Since November 2007, Chery partners with DR Motor, a subsidiary of DR Automobiles Group to assemble and distribute Chery vehicles in Italy under the DR brand.
+Since November 2007, Chery partners with fxDR Motor, a subsidiary of DR Automobiles Group to assemble and distribute Chery vehicles in Italy under the DR brand.
 According to a Chery representative, the company chose not to enter the European market directly at that time since the European Union is a "sensitive" market and it "shall only consider entering the region when all conditions permit".
 Some Chery vehicles are assembled at a facility in Macchia d'Isernia to be sold as DR Automobiles vehicles.
 The original Chery Tiggo was marketed as the DR5, while the Riich M1 became the DR1.
 Later DR Automobiles added models developed by JAC and BAIC.
 In 2022, DR Automobiles added a more "premium" brand called Sportequipe, which are also rebranded Chery vehicles.
 In February 2023, DR Automobiles started selling its first electric vehicle, the DR 1.0, a rebranded Chery eQ1.

 Chery will enter Italy directly and separately from DR Automobiles by selling two brands, Omoda and Jaecoo, by the third quarter of 2024.